Dec 26Â 2016

 We strongly recommend you do a trial conversion when going from 6 to 7 or higher or going from 7-11 up to 12 or higher.
 Then while running this experiment, run your usual reporting and whatnot to make still works.
 Once done testing thoroughly, you can convert with confidence and go live with your database.

-Studio Manager Story.
+Studio Manager.
 If you are a prospective or current Studio Manager customer, don’t miss Janet’s Studio Manager Story blog as well.